anoma/taiga/book/src/spec_halo2.md

-# Taiga Spec
+# Taiga Spec Draft

-⚠️ Instantiations and the exact formulas are not stable ⚠ ️
+⚠️ Instantiations and the exact formulas might be not stable ⚠ ️

 ## 1. Proving system

 We use Halo2/IPA with [Pasta curves](https://github.com/zcash/pasta) developed by Zcash to instantiate our proving system.

 ### 1.1 Circuits
-Let `C(x; w) ⟶ 0/1` be a circuit with up to `n` gates.
+Let `C(x; w) ⟶ 0/1` be a circuit with up to `m` gates.
 The circuit is represented as polynomials over the chosen curve's **scalar field**, following [plonk-ish arithmetization](https://zcash.github.io/halo2/concepts/arithmetization.html).
 Commitments are generated over the curve's **base field**.

 ### 1.2 Elliptic curves
 ||Name|Scalar field| Base field|Purpose|Instantiation|